greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 1. In GX Cloud, click **Data Assets** > **New Asset**.

-2. Configure your Data Source connection
+2. Configure your Data Source connection:

     - In the **Data Source name** field, enter a name for the Data Source.
 For example, `GX Workshop Snowflake`.